rzuccolo/rz-classical-vehicle-detection/README.md

 ## Methodology
 First, we identify and extract the features from the image, and then use it to train a classifier.
 Next, we execute a window search on the image, on each frame from the video stream, to reliably identify and classify the vehicles.
 Finally, we must deal with false positives and estimate a bounding box for vehicles detected.

-It all comes down to intensity and gradients of intensity of image raw pixels, and how these features capture the color and shape of the object.
+It all comes down to intensity and gradients of intensities of image raw pixels, and how these features capture the color and shape of the object.
 Here are the main features there are extracted and combined for this project:

 * Histogram of pixel intensity: it reveals the color characteristics of the vehicles
 * Gradients of pixel intensity: it reveals the shape characteristics of the vehicles